(Note: Content in this article refers to medical conditions in dogs, and you should always consult a veterinarian when seeking medical advice.)

 Pumpkin often has the effect of making a dog feel fuller when eating.
 When a dog needs to lose weight, substituting some pumpkin for a portion of the dog’s food can reduce the number of calories without leaving the dog feeling hungry.
 A rough guide is substituting one tablespoon of pumpkin for 1/4 cup food.

 Canned pumpkin can certainly provide health benefits and treat diarrhea in some cases for dogs.
-It’s inexpensive, readily available, and low risk.
+It’s inexpensive, readily available, a great source of dietary fiber, and low risk.
 Definitely talk to your vet to see if they recommend trying canned pumpkin for dog diarrhea.